Healthdirect Free Australian health advice you can count on.

 Comparing products

-To compare similar products, it is best to look in the column on the Nutrition Information Panel that states the quantity of a nutrient per 100g or per 100ml so you know you are comparing the same thing.
+To compare similar products, it is best to look in the column on the nutrition information panel that shows the quantity of a nutrient per 100g or per 100ml so you know you are comparing the same thing.

-For health, try to choose products that have lower levels of saturated fat, sugar and sodium (salt) per 100g, and higher levels of fibre.
+For most people, healthier options include products that have lower levels of saturated fat, sugar and sodium (salt) per 100g, and higher levels of fibre.

-The Health Star Rating on the front of the pack is designed to help you choose healthier packaged foods at a glance.
+The Health Star Rating on the front of the pack is designed to help you choose healthier packaged foods quickly.

 Health Star Rating System (HSR)

 Packaged foods are rated at between ½ and 5 stars.
-The rating is calculated according to ingredients that increase the risk of obesity and contribute to other chronic diseases.
+The rating is calculated according to ingredients that increase the risk of obesity and are linked to other chronic diseases, such as diabetes or heart disease.
 The more stars, the healthier the product.

 The health stars are designed to help you compare similar packaged products.
 For example, they might help you choose the healthiest breakfast cereal, but not to compare breakfast cereal with yoghurt.

 Remember, the Health Star Rating is a guide to help you make healthier choices of packaged foods.
-For a healthy, balanced diet, you need to eat protein rich foods — such as lean meat, poultry and dairy products — and fresh fruit and vegetables, which usually don’t have a Health Star Rating.
+For a healthy balanced diet, you need to eat protein rich foods like lean meat, poultry and dairy products, and a lot of fresh fruit and vegetables, which usually don’t have a Health Star Rating.

 For more information on how to use the Health Star Rating, visit their website.